zekusmaximus/policy-zyjeski-com/README.md

    - `viewpoint_3` with field `endorsements: 0`
    - `viewpoint_4` with field `endorsements: 0`

+### Security Note
+The Firebase configuration keys in this project are client-side keys that are safe to be public.
+GitHub may flag them as potential secrets, but this is a false positive.
+Firebase client-side keys are designed to be embedded in public applications and real security comes from Firestore Security Rules, not from hiding these keys.

 ## Environment Variables

 For production deployment, set these environment variables: